linuxdotexe/nordic-wallpapers/README.md

 ![](wallpapers/ign_unsplash4.png)
 This one is my favourite :)

+## NOTICE
+This repo is not inactive.
+I ran out of wallpapers and waiting for pull requests until I find new wallpapers😬

 ## NOTE
 Unsplash images are under a free license.
 More info on the found [here](https://unsplash.com/license).
 Most images are processed through ImageGoNord which is under the
 MIT License.
 Does that make these MIT?